jessicacousins/books-swagger/README.md

 ## Browser

+- Running on PORT 3000 `npm start`

-Navigate to http://localhost:3000/api-docs/ for the API documentation
+- Navigate to http://localhost:3000/api-docs/ for the API documentation